 - Anchoring offshore or open water

-- Calm areas
+- Calm areas as opposed to open oceans

 Anchoring and Leaving a Boat Unattended

-Although you may be skeptical if you are new to baiting, leaving a boat unattended on an anchor is more common than not.
+Although you may be skeptical if you are new to boating, leaving a boat unattended on an anchor is more common than not.
 However, you should take caution since anchoring is meant for only short periods of time.

 Problems could arise if you do not have the proper equipment, and if left unattended when those problems occurred, your boat could travel on without you.